-All our pearls are 100% Real Pearl, no color dyed.
+All of our cultured pearls are 100% "Real" pearl, no color dyed.
 Due to the nature of pearls, no two pearls are alike, pearls come in variety of color, shape and overtone.
 Flaws like irregularities, birthmarks, dimples, pits, surface imperfections may appear on your jewelry piece due to mother natures unavoidable signature mark of imperfection, if you’re not looking for perfection but rather one-of-a-kind pearls, most of these blemishes will give your jewelry a unique and artistic flair.
-All photos in this listing is representing the actual piece of jewelry, no photos are edited.
+All photos in our listing is representing the actual piece of jewelry.

-Akoya pearls, the first cultured pearl production pioneered by Mikimoto Kōkichi, range from white, silvery blue-grey, cream to yellow.
-They often exhibit a delicate pink, green or blue overtone.
+Akoya pearls, the first cultured pearl production pioneered by Mikimoto Kōkichi, their body color range from white, silvery blue-grey, cream to pink.
+They are often complimented by a rose or ivory overtone.

-South Sea Pearls, indigenous to the warm waters of northern Australia, Indonesia, the Philippines and Burma, have a natural bodycolor of white, cream, champagne, and golden.
-Although the silver-lipped species mainly yield white to silver South Sea pearls, and the gold-lipped variety produces mostly yellow to golden colored gems, both types can have either color.
+Amongst all other pearl types, south sea pearls are the most valuable cultured pearls.
+They are Indigenous to the warm salt waters of Northern Australia, Indonesia, Burma, and The Philippines, flaunting a natural bodycolor of white, cream, champagne, and golden.
 In addition to their bodycolor, South Sea pearls can also display various overtones including pink, green and blue.